lecritch/dtrees_sea-chi-ds/README.md

 The fitted tree has an attribute called `ct.feature_importances_`.
 What does this mean?
 Roughly, the importance (or "Gini importance") of a feature is a sort of weighted average of the impurity decrease at internal nodes that make use of the feature.
 The weighting comes from the number of samples that depend on the relevant nodes.

+> The importance of a feature is computed as the (normalized) total reduction of the criterion brought by that feature.
+It is also known as the Gini importance. [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html#sklearn.tree.DecisionTreeClassifier.feature_importances_)

 More on feature importances [here](https://towardsdatascience.com/the-mathematics-of-decision-trees-random-forest-and-feature-importance-in-scikit-learn-and-spark-f2861df67e3)

 # Conclusions

 Decision Tree is a white box type of ML algorithm.
 It shares internal decision-making logic, which is not available in the black box type of algorithms such as Neural Network.
 Its training time is faster compared to the neural network algorithm.
-The time complexity of decision trees is a function of the number of records and number of attributes in the given data.
 The decision tree is a non-parametric method, which does not depend upon probability distribution assumptions.
 Decision trees can handle high dimensional data with good accuracy.

 #### Pros
 - Decision trees are easy to interpret and visualize.